-Risk Associated With Election of GLWB.
-Under the GLWB, we impose requirements that must be adhered to in order to preserve and maximize the guarantees we offer under the benefit (most notably, a limit to how much you can withdraw each year).
+Risk associated with election of an optional benefit.
+Under the GLWB rider, there are requirements that must be adhered to in order to preserve and maximize the guarantees under the benefit.
 If you fail to adhere to these requirements, that may diminish the value of the benefit and even possibly cause termination of the benefit.
-In addition, it is possible that you will pay fees for GLWB without fully realizing the guarantees.
-For example, such would be the case if you were to hold the GLWB for many years and die sooner than anticipated, without having taken withdrawals.
-Finally, please be aware that so long as there is sufficient value in your contract to fund a withdrawal under the GLWB rider, the withdrawal is taken from your own contract value, rather than being paid out of National Integrity Life's assets.
+In addition, it is possible that you will pay fees for an optional benefit without fully realizing the guarantees available under the benefit.
+For example, such would be the case if you were to hold the GLWB rider for many years and die sooner than anticipated, without having taken withdrawals.
+Finally, please be aware that so long as there is sufficient value in your contract to fund a withdrawal under the GLWB rider, the withdrawal is taken from your own contract value, rather than being paid out of Integrity Life's assets.

 Financial Strength and Claims-Paying Ability Risk.
-All guarantees under the contract that are paid from our general account, including Fixed Account interest, death benefits, and annuity income payments, are subject to our financial strength and claims-paying ability.
-If we experience financial distress or become insolvent, we may not be able to meet our obligations to you.
+All guarantees under the contract that are paid from our General Account (including Fixed Account interest, the death benefit, and annuity income payments) are subject to our financial strength and claims-paying ability.
+If we and/or our parent company Western and Southern Life Insurance Company (which guarantees the insurance obligations under the contracts) experience financial distress, we may not be able to meet our obligations to you.